baptisteesteban/olympus/doc/src/roadmap.md

-# Roadmap for Olympus 0.1
+# Roadmap to Olympus 0.1

 The objectives of the first version of Olympus is to give a proof of concept of a generic image processing library in Rust.
 To this aim, we plan to implement